Khaani: Plot

 The story opens with Sanam Khan (Sana Javed), nicknamed Khaani.
 She is timid and cowardly, unlike Khan, and her family, who are busy preparing for Khaani and her twin brother Sarim's upcoming birthday.
 Meanwhile, Sarim is about to graduate when he angers the rich, spoiled son of a politician named Mir Hadi (Feroze Khan).
 A fight ensues, and Sarim is shot by Hadi four times and killed instantly.

 Devastated over the murder of Sarim, Khaani's family files a court case against Hadi.
 They begin receiving threats and face a lot of humiliation and harassment.
 However, Khaani, who has matured and grown a backbone since her brother's death, is steadfast even when her parents waver in the situation.
 She goes to meet Hadi in jail and warns him that he will be stuck in this jail forever.
-A few days later, Khaani reaches her home, only to find Hadi there, free!
+A few hours later, Khaani reaches her home, only to find Hadi there, free!
 He points a gun at her forehead, and with the fear of getting her shot, Khaani's mother agrees to sign the maafinama (papers in which he has claimed to forgive Hadi and happily take the case back).
 Khaani curses him, saying that he'll suffer immensely despite being free.
 He leaves and later thinks about how he literally placed the loaded gun on her forehead, but she didn't even shiver a slightest bit.
 Seeing this courage, Hadi is surprised and gradually gets infatuated and obsessed with her.
 He stalks her, one time to the grave of Sarim, where she poured her heart, and Hadi, hiding in the back, feels sympathy towards her.
 He also sends her gifts, which she burns.
 Seeing that she isn't willing to accept him, he sends her love letters without revealing his identity.
 Khaani starts to like her mysterious admirer, but when she realizes that the"H” mentioned in the letters is really Hadi, she lets go of her feelings.